ventus-ag/docs/_docs/tutorials/Install-databases.md

 Databases store information and its contents can be everything from product catalogs to repositories of customer information.

 Although databases all perform the same basic task, which is to enable users to create, edit and access information in databases, how they accomplish this can vary.
-Additionally, the features, functionality, and support associated with each management system can differ significantly.

 In this tutorial, we’ll go over some of the most popular databases currently used such as MySQL, PostgreSQL and Apache Cassandra NoSQL DB on Linux VM in Ventus Cloud.